Matriculation exams

 • The deadline will be determined by the Governing Body, but the earliest the PP can be written is 1 April of the school year.

 • The PP are evaluated by the teachers of Czech language and literature at SPŠ SE.
-The PPs are evaluated according to the criteria set by the school, and points are assigned in the evaluation, which are then converted to a grade of 1-5.
+The PPs are evaluated according to the criteria set by the school (see Methodological Guidelines), and points are assigned during the evaluation, which are then converted to a grade of 1-5.

 • Criteria: 1A - topic, level of elaboration; 1B - unit and communication situation; 2A - spelling and morphology; 2B - vocabulary, appropriate choice of words; 3A - sentence structure, syntactic deficiencies; 3B - composition and structure of the text, logical argumentation.
 A maximum of 5 points can be obtained in each criterion.